 A full gourmet breakfast is included each morning.
 You can cook your other meals in the privacy of your own cabin or visit one of the local restaurants in the area.
 There’s also a ranch store, with lots of specialty items.

-Montana HiJI Guest Ranch is a five-hour drive from Vancouver, B.C., and just an hour and half north of Kamloops.
+Montana HilI Guest Ranch is a five-hour drive from Vancouver, B.C., and just an hour and half north of Kamloops.
 Come stay a night or longer and do as much or as little as you like.
-Spa services are available and group bookings welcomed.
-You can learn more and book your stay at http://montanahillguestranch.com or call them - 1 (250) 593-9807
+Group bookings welcomed.
+You can learn more and book your stay at online or call them – 1 (250) 593-9807